All Episodes

 You know what?

-That prevented untold tens of thousands of Americans likely from contracting the disease, untold numbers of Americans from exponentially mathematically then dying.
+That prevented untold tens of thousands of Americans likely from contracting the disease, untold numbers of Americans from exponentially, mathematically then dying.

-And this being, you know, uh exponentially worse on a level I don't even think we can imagine.
+And this being, you know, exponentially worse on a level I don't even think we can imagine.

-And it not a word.
+And not a word.

 He said that on March 4th.

-I went over the statements in great detail in the last hour about the things Dr. Fauci was telling, well, if you're generally healthy and young, sure go on a cruise March 9th.
+I went over the statements in great detail in the last hour about the things Dr. Fauci was telling.

 That's late.

-You know, February 29th, you know, you know, it's we still remain the risk is is as a whole, the country as a whole still remains a low risk.
+If you go to him, and we interviewed him a lot throughout this, going back to January 27th, February 10th, et cetera, you know, February 29th, you know, you know, we still remain the risk is as a whole, the country as a whole still remains a low risk.

-The politicizing of this of the New York Times calling it the you know it's hypocrisy, calling it the Chinese virus, okay, but they themselves did.
+The politicizing of this, the New York Times calling it the, you know, it's hypocrisy, calling it the Chinese virus.

 Who says it's not safe to travel to China?